 So, for example, if you choose the annual (every 12-month) billing option because it’s cheapest per month, know that it’s also the longest commitment.
 Once you pay for a billing period, you are committing to that length of time, and you can’t quit and get a prorated refund.

-If you are incredibly excited about Noom and are convinced you that this is the app you want to be on for 6+ months, then I would recommend the 12-month commitment because of the lower cost per month.
+If you are incredibly excited about Noom and are convinced that this is the app you want to be on for at least a year, then I would recommend the 12-month commitment because it’s the lowest cost per month.

 Can you pay for Noom monthly?
 Yes, you can choose a monthly billing option but it will cost you about $16 more per month for that convenience.